themrinalsinha/tmsutils/README.md

 - `csv_to_linear_tsv` - function to convert given csv file into linear tsv file
 - `file_split` - function to split text or csv file into given chunks
 - `merge_sqlite_db` - function to merge sqlite database file of same schema
-- `get_string_product` - function to gererate product of the given string of given length
+- `get_string_product` - function to generate product of the given string of given length
 - `get_string_combinations` - function to generate combination of the given string of given length
+- `dict_to_object` - function to convert dictionary or json dump into object

 Classes:
 - `S3` (wrapper for S3 data storages)